dattadebrup/dattadebrup.github.io/_posts/2018-07-23-Monocular-Visual-and-Inertial-Odometry.md

 **Additional Heuristics:**

-Since the motion of the mobile robot in question does not have any sharp turn , we will will drop the predicted Rotation and translation if the rotational angle is more than 5 degrees.
+Since the motion of the mobile robot in question does not have any sharp turn , we will will drop the predicted Rotation and translation if the rotation angle is more than 5 degrees.

 **Global scale:**
-If you plot the result of this above explained algorithm you will notice that the predicted path is off from the groundtruth by a constant scale factor.
+If you plot the result of this above explained algorithm you will notice that the predicted path is off by a constant scale factor  from the groundtruth.
 This is a common problem in Monocular Visual odometry as it has no intrinsic way to determine or predict the global scale .
 So the global scale factor has to be extracted from external information.

 ---------